BROTHERLEADER/YOUTUBE_COMMENTS_EXTRACTION_AND_SENTIMENTAL_ANALYSIS_USING_NLP/README.md

 - The bug is due to the built of cloud to produce timeout error after 30 seconds.

 # To-Do's
 - NLTK used is Vader lexican module, it can be improved by our own NLTK model in machine learning or Deep Learning (Ex: BERT) but the downside is that, we have to collect labelled data to train the model.
-So, for now Vader lexican module is used.
+So, for now Vader lexican module is used
-- **BUG FIX:** Make the program to stop the scraping and produce the table with the comments that are scraped so far, for every 20 seconds until the scraping is finished fully.
-(I am new to cloud, not sure if it will work.)
-- Try youtube API for faster comment scraping.
+- Try youtube API for faster comment scraping
-- If we cannot able to fix the bug, we can make a normal application to run on the local systems(PC Application).

 # How to run on local machine
 - Unnecessary files – Procfile, nltx.txt, requirements.txt, runtime.txt.
 - **NOTE :** If the bug is fixed and you want to run on cloud, these files are necessary.
-- Run the codes in your preferred IDE [I used PyCharm Professional].
+- Run the codes in your preferred IDE [I JUPYTER NOTEBOOK].
 It will run fine on local machine.

 # Mail Sending File Changes
 - Changes to be done in mail_sending_to_user_with_attached_csv_files.py